 Disco did not die in 1979.
 It lived for a few more years into the 80s with some changes to fashion.
 The bell bottoms pants were replaced by the straight leg pant that curved butts, sucked in tummy fat and slimmed legs down to the ankle.
 There was also the baggy jeans that pleated at the high waistband.
 It wasn’t as “sexy” as the straight leg pant but was more comfortable.
 Spandex and stretch fabrics increased in popularity, combining with cotton jeans for a reflective bottom.
 The spandex bodysuit or leotard continued to grow too.
 Rhinestones and sequins embellished bodywear.
 Dance shoes like ballet flats or wedges, canvas “Jazz” sneakers, tapless tap shoes and leather booties made dancing more sporty.
 Add in arm warmers, leg warmers, wrap skirts and sweaters and chunky plastic jewelry and it was Jazzercise time at the Disco.

-If it all seems crazy looking back — well, it certainly was!
-Diana Mankowski puts it best: “Reflecting the idea that ‘discos are nothing if not a fantasy world, where you can change your identity by changing your costume,’ discotheques became places where glamour and fantasy reigned.”
-Disco was the rallying cry of a generation shaking loose midcentury propriety.
-It burned out before its time, but it sure left a beautiful corpse.
+If it all seems crazy looking back then — well, it certainly was!
+Diana Mankowski put it best: “Reflecting the idea that ‘discos are nothing if not a fantasy world, where you can change your identity by changing your costume,’ discotheques became places where glamour and fantasy reigned.
+Disco was the rallying cry of a generation shaking loose mid-century propriety.
+It burned out before its time, but it sure left a beautiful corpse.”

 This article was co-written by Syke Makaris and Debbie Sessions

 Did you Disco in the 70s or 80s?
-Tell us about it in the comment
+Tell us about it in the comments below.